onlyjazz/flask-docs/docs/apiflows.md

 *Pre-requisites:*
 In order to insert data you wil have already created the Study, Site, Event and Form (CRF) entities in the Flask data model:

-1. You will need a 'customer admin' role user in your Flask customer account to call the API.
-(Your Flask customer admin can set you up with one of these).
-The credentials are an email and password.

-2. When you have ePRO (electronic patient reported outcomes), then the user credentials will be for the patient.
+1. When you have ePRO (electronic patient reported outcomes), then the user credentials you pass to the API will be for the patient.
 When a site coordinator screens a patient, the Add Subject page automatically sends a Welcome email to the patient.
 The patient then clicks and sets a password.
 (Alternatively you can enable the patient to authenticate with their Google account)